Helen fulfils her dreams

-When Helen first came to FitzRoy she was very withdrawn and would only communicate using communication software Mind Express and Tellus +3, plus a pic sym communication book.
+When Helen first came to FitzRoy she was very withdrawn and would only communicate using communication technology.
 However, as time went by and staff spent more time with Helen, she started to trust them more and gradually began to gain confidence.
-She has now chosen not to use these tools, preferring to talk.
+She now has the confidence not to use the technology, she prefers to talk.

 Helen was diagnosed with young person’s Parkinson’s which meant that over the years her mobility decreased so much that now she only uses a wheelchair.
-Since she started interacting more with staff, Helen started to talk about her dream to walk again.
+With her newfound confidence, Helen was able to tell staff about her dream to walk again.